cardboard-iguana/cardboard-iguana.com/log/2022-10-10-aws-deep-dive.md

 (It's worth noting that Lambda proxies aren't *true* proxies, in that the request isn't *literally* passed through to the backend (or back to the client).
 Rather, the request is translated to a standardized JSON format, and the response is expected in a standardized format, which is then automatically re-mapped/formatted into a more REST-like HTTP response by the API Gateway.)

-It sounds like using a Lambda proxy requires the use of both the greedy `{proxy+}` path element and the virtual `ANY` HTTP verb...?
+It sounds like using a Lambda proxy requires the use of both the greedy `{proxy+}` path element and the virtual `ANY` HTTP verb…?
 Which I suppose makes sense (as this allows you to think of the Lambda function as sitting at the "root" of a particular path).

 As one might suspect, regular expressions in the API Gateway are all Java-flavored.

-(To be continued...)
+(To be continued…)

 * [Amazon API Gateway: Setting up REST API Integrations](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-integration-settings.html)